wp-plugins/external-video-for-everybody/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+Now includes an option to detect remote files and adjust source tags and downloads based on which files are actually available.
+Integrates VideoJS 3.2.0, including support for captioning.

 = 1.0 =
 Now includes an optional built-in style sheet that is especially useful for FireFox 4 if you do not use poster images.